joshuacherian/joshuacherian.github.io/_posts/2019-11-02-Solving-Phunbos.md

 Step one is to select a planetary body as the basis for my model.
 I chose Phobos, the larger of Mars' two moons.
 I had a few reasons for doing so.

-- Any ordinary planet would be basically indistinguishable from another in a 3D print of this scale.
+- Any ordinary planet would be indistinguishable from another in a 3D print of this scale.
 All the other planets are basically spheres, so you would have few interesting features on the surface.
 - Phobos has a massive crater named Stickney that is incredibly interesting in its own right.
 But for our purposes, it's a unique feature that would be cool to render in a 3D model.
 - My senior design team is currently designing a mission to Phobos.
 It's a fascinating satellite that we don't know a lot about and I've grown to love it.
 - Phobos looks like a potato.
 Who doesn't like potatoes?